JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2024-01-12-Zymo-RiboFree-Library-Prep.md

 ![](https://raw.githubusercontent.com/JillAshey/JillAshey_Putnam_Lab_Notebook/master/images/tapestation/DNA_TS_M72_20240215.png)

 The peaks are in the correct places but not as pronounced as they should be.
+They are also spread out a decent amount on the x-axis.
 Maybe I should increase the number of PCR amplification cycles?
+Discussed with Cassie and she recommended to increase the number of PCR cycles.
+Maggie (she used an older version of the ribofree kit) had a similar problem to me where she was getting low concentrations and the peaks were more like hills when there were 12 PCR amplification cycles (see her protocol [here](https://meschedl.github.io/MESPutnam_Open_Lab_Notebook/zribo-lib-RNA-second/)).
+Her tapestation results are [here](https://github.com/meschedl/MESPutnam_Open_Lab_Notebook/blob/master/tapestation_pdfs/2019-09-10%20-%2013.12.25.pdf).
+For the amplification step, she ended up increasing the number of cycles to 15 and tapestation [results](https://github.com/meschedl/MESPutnam_Open_Lab_Notebook/blob/master/tapestation_pdfs/2019-09-11%20-%2009.28.34.pdf) looked much better (ie higher peaks, not as wide).
+Using the same samples (M60 and M72), I will increase the number of PCR cycles to 15 and keep the rest of the protocol the same.

+Overall, I feel pretty good that I got peaks/hills in the correct locations!
+I think that increasing the number of amplification cycles will help remedy this issue.